 Submarine eruptions at mid-ocean ridges produce fresh lava flows like these "pillow" lavas that form as lava slowly oozes out of a fissure (crack) on the sea floor.
-These lavas erupted from the southern part of the Juan de Fuca Ridge, lying about 150 miles off the coast of Oregon.
-This photo was taken about 5 years after the eruption.
+These lavas erupted from the southern part of the Juan de Fuca Ridge, lying about 150 mi off the coast of Oregon.
+This photo was taken about 5 yrs after the eruption.
 Image courtesy of Submarine Ring of Fire 2002 Exploration, NOAA-OE.

 Related Links